TACC/TeachingWithTACC/index.md

 ---
 layout: page
-title: Using TACC Resources in Course Curricula
+title: Teaching with TACC
-tagline:
+tagline: A Guide for Using TACC Resources in Course Curricula
 ---

 This is a collection of information, scripts, and tips meant to aid educators